Using Calculated Fields

 Calculated Fields in Spiro give users the ability to write simple expressions that can perform calculations using data in Spiro -- similar to functions in Excel.
 Calculated fields have built-in functions, including: if, not, min, max, sum, and round.

 Math: +, -, *, /, %, ^, |, &

 Also, all functions from Ruby's Math module, including SIN, COS, TAN, etc.

 Comparison: <, >, <=, >=, <>, !=, =,

 Numeric: MIN, MAX, SUM, AVG, COUNT, ROUND, ROUNDDOWN, ROUNDUP

 String: LEFT, RIGHT, MID, LEN, FIND, SUBSTITUTE, CONCAT, CONTAINS

-You can also use custom fields as variables.
+You can also use custom fields as merge fields.

-If a user writes a formula that causes argument error, the Calculated Field will display “Invalid Expression”.
+If you write a formula that causes argument error, the calculated field will display “Invalid Expression”.
 Meaning, you have to go back into your field and write a valid expression that Spiro can understand.

 Let's say you work at a subscription company.
 You may decide to have the opportunity amount field reflect the monthly revenue from an opportunity, but you also want to view the annual revenue as well.
 You would then create a calculated field called "Annual Revenue", and put the following in the calculation: